The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

 However, several challenges with implementing the zero-trust architecture can also be viewed as loopholes for threat actors to exploit.

-Implementing the zero trust model involves micro-segmentation, multi-factor authentication, securing network endpoints, and practicing the Principle of Least Privilege.
+Adopting a zero trust approach entails deploying micro-segmentation, utilizing multi-factor authentication, securing network endpoints, and adhering to the Principle of Least Privilege.

 Implementing the zero trust model into an organization goes beyond merely changing mindset and implementing data controls.
 IT security teams have to map and analyze the organization’s complete workflow architecture while looking into things like: